mautic/mautic-community-handbook/docs/contributing/google_summer_of_code.rst

 - Contact Information - List your Name, Email Address, Blog URL, and any additional contact information you think we need.
 We tend to email so be sure you're reading your email.
 - About You - Consider these questions

   - Do you have any past involvement with the Mautic Project or another Open Source project as a contributor?
 What kind of contributions have you made (code and non-code)?
-Please share any public contributions you have made (urls, etc.)
+Please share any public contributions you have made (URLs, etc.)
   - What are you studying?
 Why?
   - What motivates you to do your best?
 How do you stay focused?
 Briefly describe how you organize your work.